 Net cash used in investing activities primarily relates to sales, maturities and purchases of investment-grade marketable debt instruments, such as corporate notes and bonds, and capital expenditures supporting our growth.
 We believe our investments in marketable debt instruments are structured to preserve principal and liquidity while at the same time maximizing yields without significantly increasing risk.
 The lower cash used in investing activities in the current year, compared to the prior year, was due primarily to an increase in investment in marketable debt instruments of \$13.9 million in 2021.
 In mid-2021, we changed our investment strategy from holding highly liquid money market funds to investing in marketable debt instruments, which provided higher interest yields.
-Capital expenditures were lower in 2022, as compared to 2021, due primarily to our investment in facility improvements in our San Leandro, California location, in 2021.
+Capital expenditures were lower in 2022, as compared to 2021, due primarily to our investment in facility improvements in our San Leandro, California office, and facility and manufacturing capacity in our Tracy, California location, in 2021.